Landmark College’s academic degree programs satisfy requirements for the first two years of study at most four-year colleges and universities.

 - Organizational Behavior

-What Can You Do With A Business Degrees?
+What Can You Do With A Business Degree?

-Pursing an associate degree in business administration or business studies will help provide students with the skills needed to launch a career in today's competitive business environment or move into a bachelor’s degree program.
+Pursing an associate degree in business studies will help provide students with the skills needed to launch a career in today's competitive business environment or move into a bachelor’s degree program.

 Students build a broad foundation grounded in liberal arts.
 Whether working with an indigenous community in Chile, getting their feet wet and hands dirty researching aquatic biology or mentoring local grade school children, in this degree students have the chance to explore different fields of inquiry.